peterjc/thapbi-pict/docs/examples/endangered_species/animals.rst

 cyt-b - long marker
 -------------------

-This gave no sequences at the default abundance threshold.
+This gave no sequences at the default abundance threshold, nor at 50.
+Dropping to 10 we get a modest number of hits - the only perfect match was unfortunately to plants in the Asteraceae family.

 Mini-cyt-b - short marker
 -------------------------